sheharyarn/mongo-sync/README.md

 **Note:** *Pushing/Pulling overwrites the target DB*

-# To Do
+# TODO

- - Specify `config.yml` by passing it as an argument
+ - Add a `--config` flag so the user can specify `config.yml` by passing its path
+ - Add a `--no-overwrite` flag+feature that doesn't drop the target db before restoring it, and *actually* tries to sync it
+ - Add a `-y` flag to skip confirmation
- - More Options for Local DB in `config.yml`
+ - Add more options for Local DB in `config.yml`

 # Contributing